intel/he-toolkit/deployments/config_psi/README.md

 in `scripts/encode.py`.

-This script performs two types of encoding; client encoding (default), and server encoding when supplied the `--server` flag.
+This script performs two types of encoding; client encoding (default) and server encoding when supplied the `--server` flag.
 Server encoding attempts to encode each row and column entry as a single plaintext whereas the client encoding attempts to pack each query row into a single row of plaintexts.